baratgabor/Unity3D-SoundManager/README.md

 I've been using it in my project for quite some time, and I'm a satisfied customer, so to speak, so I decided to share it.

 Pro tip: It's totally not spaghetti code, like many things you can find in relation to Unity. ;) Though, it's not perfect either; ideally I'd separate the concerns a bit more, but the added memory read and method call overheads - however minor - wouldn't be that useful in games.
+(Actually you can optimize it a bit if you don't mind breaking the DRY principle.)

 *Note that the comments in the code are a bit excessive if you're an experienced developer.
 I just tried to help others too to understand it better.*